Quick Millions (1939 film)

 Quick Millions is a 1939 American comedy film directed by Malcolm St Clair and co-written by Buster Keaton, one of the series of seventeen 20th Century Studios Jones Family films beginning with Every Saturday Night (1936) and ending with On Their Own (1940).

-Spring Byington appeared in all seventeen; Jed Prouty in all but the last one.
-Quick Millions is one of the two Jones Family films with gags and a story line provided by Keaton, briefly moonlighting from MGM for his old friend Malcolm St. Clair, tdirector of seven in Jones Family series.
+Spring Byington appeared in all seventeen, while Jed Prouty appeared in all but the last one.
+Quick Millions is one of the two Jones Family films with gags and a story line provided by Keaton, briefly moonlighting from MGM for his old friend Malcolm St. Clair, director of seven in Jones Family series.

 Plot

 After returning from an adventure in Hollywood, patriarch Jones na d his clan discover they have inherited a gold mine from his uncle Ezra.
 When the family travels to the Grand Canyon to inspect the claim, they are approached by swindlers, who assure them that they have inherited a rich gold mine.
 At the remote mountain cabin, John Jones and his brood discover no fortune.
 Mr. Jones is almost fleeced by a fraudulent collector of Indian artifacts, and is soon mistaken for a notorious bank robber by the local sheriff.
 Son Jack and daughter Lucy seek romance with undesirables.
 After a number of misadventures, the Jones' safely escape back to their small town.